-Carpentry & Building Construction is a comprehensive carpentry business that focuses on residential construction with many procedures also applying to light commercial construction.
+Marcelle’s Carpentry & Building is a comprehensive carpentry business that focuses on residential construction with many procedures also applying to light commercial construction.
 The informative text provides detailed, heavily illustrated information about materials, tools, and processes, with many step-by-step procedures.

 When you ask me to undertake your carpentry project you can be assured of a quality job with a quality outcome.